-Only part of tax reduction flows through to GDP growth.
-There are two main components to investigate—increase of spendable income to households and increases to businesses.
+Only a part of the recent tax cut will add to GDP growth.
+There are two main components to the tax cut—decrease the tax paid by households and decrease the tax paid by businesses.

 Purpose of Republican Tax Bill

 The justification for a tax bill should be—will it help or hurt the economy and the population?